Many new cruisers wonder, what’s included in the cost of a cruise, and what’s not

 If you’ve read my review of Celebrity Cruises Cafe Al Bacio, then you’ll know I am a fan of really good coffee.
 Cruise lines will provide coffee in the dining room and in buffets, however specialty coffee such as lattes and cappuccinos are extra.
 If you really enjoy better coffee, consider purchasing a coffee package with your cruise line.

 Your cruise ship will bring you to beautiful destinations.
 However, you do have to consider your plans once you arrive.
 Will you be heading to the beach or did you prefer a sight seeing tour?
 Do you want to snorkel or zip-line?
 Will you be heading to a museum?
-There are many things to do.
+There are many shore excursions to consider.

 One of the biggest mistakes I see first-time cruisers make, is not planning anything for their ports of call.
 A word of advice, do not just walk off the ship and “wing-it”, as you will likely regret it.